Josehdez96/design-patters-with-javascript/README.md

 <br/>

 ### Prototype:
 It's different to ***Constructor with prototypes pattern***.
-It is based in that we can take a defined object and based on that object we can create another prototypes to other objects (it's how the OOP inheritance is handle with JavaScript ES5), again, thank you ES6 for made the life easier!
+It's based on that we can take a defined object and based on that object we can create another prototypes to other objects (it's how the OOP inheritance is handle with JavaScript ES5), again, thank you ES6 for made the life easier!

 Example.js (**with ES5**):
 ```diff